JuliaParallel/DistributedArrays.jl/README.md

 SPMD Mode (An MPI Style SPMD mode with MPI like primitives)
 ------------------------------------------------------------
+SPMD, i.e., a Single Program Multiple Data mode is implemented by submodule `DistributedArrays.SPMD`.
+In this mode the same function is executed in parallel on all participating nodes.
+This is a typical style of MPI programs where the same program is executed on all processors.
+A basic subset of MPI-like primitives are currently supported.
+As a programming model it should be familiar to folks with an MPI background.

-We can easily run the same block of code on all workers in an SPMD mode using the `spmd` function.
+The same block of code is executed concurrently on all workers using the `spmd` function.

 ```
 # define foo() on all workers